 - These bridges experience a high level of tension during their construction known as negative moments.

-- These kinds of bridges usually are not appropriate for the areas with excessive climate conditions as a result of lack of multiple seasons.
+- These kinds of bridges usually are not appropriate for the areas with excessive climate conditions as a result of the lack of multiple seasons.

 - Extensive analysis to prevent fatigue failure of elements and welds.